How to Make Gravy (film)

 How to Make Gravy is a 2024 Australian drama film directed by Nick Waterman from a screenplay he co-wrote with Megan Washington, based on the 1996 song of the same name by Paul Kelly.
 It was produced by Warner Bros.
 International Australia.
 This was also the first original film to be released by the Australian streaming service Binge.
+At the 2025 ARIA Music Awards the soundtrack won the Best Original Soundtrack, Cast or Show Album category.

 Synopsis

 The film expands on the characters and stories detailed within the song's lyrics, which take the form of a letter from Joe writing from prison, four days before Christmas.

 Production

 The film was produced on the Gold Coast, Queensland, with filming commencing in October 2023.